devsjc/fcfs/README.md

 **Reimagining OCF's Data Platform for Performance and Useability**

-- 200x faster than current dataplatform (milliseconds vs seconds)
+- 2 orders of magnitude faster than current dataplatform (milliseconds vs seconds)
+- Able to scale to fit OCF's ambition for increased size and scope
 - Fully typed implementations in Python and Typescript
-- Able to scale to fit OCF's ambition for increased size and scope
-- Simple to understand due to boilerplate code generation
+- Simple to understand due to codegen of boilerplate
-- Costly metrics and blend apps obsoleted for free on-the-fly calculation
+- Costly metrics and blend apps obsoleted with on-the-fly calculation capability
-- Safer platform with single, considered source of entry to data
+- Safer data platform with single, considered source of entry to database

 ## Documentation